kerumai/kerumai.github.com/_posts/2016-02-21-speed-up-page-load-with-chunking.md

 ### Example Site

 I setup a little sample site to demonstrate this.
-It's just a modified version of this [clean jekyll template](http://jekyllthemes.org/themes/clean/) served through some custom netty code I have running on an EC2 instance which I use to insert a 1 second delay between flushing the first and second chunks.
+It's just a modified version of this [clean jekyll template](http://jekyllthemes.org/themes/clean/) served through some custom netty code I have running on an EC2 instance which I use to insert a half second delay between flushing the first and second chunks.

-The purpose is to simulate a page that takes 1 second to generate, and show you the difference in time to the page being _'ready'_, with flushing the head early vs not.
+The purpose is to simulate a page that is slow to generate, and show you the difference in time to the page being _'ready'_, with flushing the head early vs not.
 Choosing when a page is ready can be very specific to the site in question, but for this I've inserted a [performance timing mark](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark) - "rum_page_ready" - at the point when the jquery and custom js files have been downloaded and processed, and the DOM is ready.
-And I also print this out into the page in a wonderful `<marquee>` tag.
+And I also print this out into the page in a wonderful `<marquee>` tag :)

 Here's the [site with fast flushing of the head](http://ec2-54-213-91-136.us-west-2.compute.amazonaws.com/clean/) And here it is [without flushing](http://ec2-54-213-91-136.us-west-2.compute.amazonaws.com/clean/?chunked=false)